P. S. Mithran: Career

-In August 2016, Vishal decided to fund and act in a venture directed by P. S. Mithran, and subsequently signed on actress Samantha to play the leading female role in the film.
-The team signed Arjun to play the antagonist in October 2016, with the actor accepting terms without hearing the film's entire script.
+In August 2016, Vishal decided to fund and act in a venture directed by Mithran and subsequently signed on actress Samantha to play the leading female role in the film.
+The team signed Arjun to play the antagonist in January 2017.
 Subsequently, music composer Yuvan Shankar Raja, cinematographer George C. Williams and editor Ruben were added to the project.
 Designers NJ Sathya and Neeraja Kona also were revealed to be in charge of the costumes of the lead actors for the film.
 The film, titled Irumbu Thirai, was released on 11 May 2018, to positive reviews from critics, for its story, screenplay, background score and performances (particularly those of Vishal and Arjun).
 It completed a 100-day box office run.

 Mithran's next venture was the superhero film Hero, starring Sivakarthikeyan and Kalyani Priyadarshan in the lead roles.
 Mithran once again collaborated with actor Arjun and music director Yuvan Shankar Raja for the film, and debuted Bollywood actor Abhay Deol through the film, playing the main antagonist.
 The film released on 20 December 2019 to positive to mixed reception from critics.

 Mithran then worked on his next project, Sardar, starring Karthi in the lead role.